hansproject/Data-Science/README.md

 This data science has 3 projects.

 - The first and most consistent is about 2016 US  presidential.
 Is it possible to predict the result of election using previous ones?
+However this project is not complete but it will be soon

 - The second is a sample file I downloaded called officesupplies from superdatascience.com that contains customers of a bank coming from different countries and sorted based on gender.
 My goal was to see if a male is more likely to live than a female customer.